weekplan/www/_posts/2018-10-27-eat-the-frog-how-eating-frogs-for-breakfast-can-help-entrepreneurs-succeed.md

 - Effectiveness
 group: ''
 group-order: ''
+description: ''
+subtitle: ''
+keywords: ''

 ---
 Let’s be honest.
 Who doesn’t enjoy the extra five minutes in bed?

 All is good and well until what seems like a few seconds turn out to be half an hour.
 Before you know it, you’re struggling to do your morning routine in a limited amount of time.

 The butterfly effect of procrastination has now become a daily plague as it forces you to start your day unprepared, unmotivated, and hungry.

 The habit of procrastination is a burden to your personal life, work, and community.

 That's because time equates to money, which is a boon to the ecosystem of companies and institutions trying to make ends meet in a short amount of time.